sparkra1n/smart-vents-hardware/README.md

 # Smart Vents
 Solar Suitcase 2022 - 2023 \
-IoT system for improved efficiency in multi-story heating
+IoT system for improved efficiency in multi-zoned heating

 ## Problem
 Heat rises.
 When I lived in a multi-story house in Seattle,